SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

 ## Running Multiple Parallel Jobs Simultaneously

 Multiple sruns can be executed simultaneously in a single batch script.

+!!! tip
 	Be sure to specify the total number of nodes needed to run all jobs at the same time.

+!!! note
 	By default, multiple concurrent srun executions cannot share compute nodes under Slurm in the non-shared QOSs.

 In the following example, a total of 192 cores are required, which would hypothetically fit on 192 / 32 = 6 Haswell nodes.
+However, because sruns cannot share nodes by default, we instead have to
+dedicate:

-However, because sruns cannot share nodes by default, we instead have to dedicate 2 nodes to the first execution (44 cores), 4 to the second (108 cores), and again 2 to the third (40 cores).
-For all three executables, the node is not fully packed, and number of MPI tasks per node is not a divisor of 64, so both -c and --cpu_bind flags are used in srun commands.
+* 2 nodes to the first execution (44 cores)
+* 4 to the second (108 cores)
+* 2 to the third (40 cores)

+For all three executables the node is not fully packed and number of MPI tasks per node is not a divisor of 64, so both `-c` and `--cpu-bind` flags are used in `srun` commands.

+!!! note
-Notice the "&" at the end of each srun command.
-Also the "wait" command at the end of the script is very important.
-It makes sure the batch job won't exit before all the simultaneous sruns are completed.
+	The "`&`" at the end of each `srun` command and the `wait` command at the end of the script are very important to ensure the jobs are run in parallel and the batch job will not exit before all the simultaneous sruns are completed.

 ??? example "Cori Haswell"
 	```bash